Fan Focus: Barbara – November 20, 2011

 Pottermore!
 Are you in?
 If so, tell us about your experience.
 If you’re not in, what are you looking forward to most?

 Ah!
 Of course I’m in!
 I was there at 3 am trying to get through the first clue… Im in Ravenclaw, which was really touching because I always thought I was a Ravenclaw ever since I was like 10 years old.
 My wand is Alder and Phoenix Feather, Twelve and a Quarter inches and Surprisingly Swishy and I got really happy when I got it.
 Anyway, I can’t lie.
-Pottermore is really interesting, yes, it has lots of new information, of course, and incredible art… but I dont have enough time to “play” with it!
+Pottermore is really interesting, yes, it has lots of new information, of course, and incredible art… but I don’t have enough time to “play” with it!
 Sometimes I feel sad because I received my welcome letter really early and I haven’t passed the 15th chapter!
 I feel like I’m not taking advantage of it, but still, it is a really cool website.
 The best things, at least as far as I am, were the Sorting Hat and Ollivander’s by far.

 Two AMAZING events just happened the weekend of November 12th: The Harry Potter Home Entertainment Celebration in Orlando, and the Muggle Quidditch World Cup in New York City!
 Did you attend either event?
 If not, which would you have attended if you could have, and why?

 No!
-I’m not attending to either basically because I don’t live in the USA.
+I’m not attending either, basically because I don’t live in the USA.
 I would LOVE to go to The Harry Potter Home Entertainment Celebration in Orlando because it sounds really good and magical, and I almost went if it wasn’t for the fact that I just went in June and my father almost Crucio-ed me when I asked him to send me alone.
 I think it will be a really nice experience because when you go to the Wizarding World of Harry Potter without any event the experience is gorgeous, amazing, awesome… every little great word you can imagine… Now imagine that experience with the actors and a special event—UNFORGIVABLE.
 Anyway, I’m definitely going another year when another event happens, believe me.
 If not, I’d call a dementor to suck my soul.
 Ok, just kidding.

 Do you have anything else you’d like to add?
 Maybe a theory you still believe to be true, a shout-out, praise for yours truly?

 Huh… I just want to say THANK YOU if you read all of this.
 If not, well, I don’t blame you, because I did write a lot, didn’t I?
 Anyway, what else can I say of the amazing MuggleNet besides that I love it and I have loved it since I knew it?
-You have been my HP source every since I discovered you because of Google, the God of the Internet, and I feel really special every time I have something to do with either the website or MuggleCast, so thank you!
+You have been my HP source ever since I discovered you because of Google, the God of the Internet, and I feel really special every time I have something to do with either the website or MuggleCast, so thank you!
 Bye, keep going with the Potter-craziness.
-I’ll never forget all the experiences I shared with the fandom and the MuggleNet followers, all the times we fell asleep reaaally late, the times I did homework while listening to MuggleCast, the live coverages and streamings—just everything!
+I’ll never forget all the experiences I shared with the fandom and the MuggleNet followers, all the times we fell asleep reaaally late, the times I did homework while listening to MuggleCast, the live coverages, and streamings—just everything!
 I mean, I even met people from here!
 Thanks.